-The Reverend Amos C. Brown introduced President Russell M. Nelson at the 110th annual convention of the National Association for the Advancement of Colored People in Detroit, Michigan in July 2019.
+The Rev. Amos C. Brown introduced President Russell M. Nelson at the 110th annual convention of the National Association for the Advancement of Colored People in Detroit, Michigan in July 2019.

 The two leaders met when the National Association for the Advancement of Colored People and The Church of Jesus Christ of Latter-day Saints began working together to improve self-reliance and upward mobility for inner-city and minority families.

-The words of President Nelson and the Reverend Brown, recorded at the NAACP 2019 convention, are highlighted in this Church News video called, “Arm in Arm.”
+The words of President Nelson and the Rev. Brown, recorded at the NAACP 2019 convention, are highlighted in this Church News video called, “Arm in Arm.”

 President Russell M. Nelson of The Church of Jesus Christ of Latter-day Saints embraces The Reverend Amos C. Brown at the 110th annual national convention for the National Association for the Advancement of Colored People in Detroit on Sunday, July 21, 2019.